Stroke Care at Mission Hospital

 “primary” or “comprehensive.”
 The Joint Commission

-achieve long-term success in improving outcomes.
+critical elements to achieve long-term success in improving outcomes.

 Our dedicated stroke care team includes: